jaspershen/shen/content/home/demo.md

 active = true  # Activate this widget? true/false
 weight = 15  # Order that this section will appear.

-title = "尽人事，听天命"
+title = "Xiaotao Shen, PhD"
-subtitle = "Do Your Best, And Let The God do The Rest"
+subtitle = "A Postdoctoral Research Fellow at Stanford University"

 [design]
   # Choose how many columns the section has.
 Valid values: 1 or 2.